acmontes393/Assignment1/session3/README.md

 6. USdataframe.R - Data file containing the combination of two datasts to avoid repetition in the original source code.

+#### Pull request

+* A pull request by [Claire](https://github.com/bctclc) on this README file was merged to this file.

+* A pull request to [Claire and Laurence's codes](https://github.com/bctclc/Collaborative-Data-Analysis-Assignment1) was merged by them.

 For any questions or doubts, please contact the contributors at their respective emails.